lzwjava/blog-source/_posts/2024-12-10-life-tips-en.md

 * Humans are born to learn.
 If every piece of knowledge is taught correctly or you explore and reflect on it often, you will be happy to gain it.

+* Think often about what Yin Wang or Daniel P. Friedman says.
+They are among the smartest and kindest people in the world.

 * The world will have more freedom.
 The world will become better as knowledge and technology evolve.